pc-guru91/Advanced-Regression-Techniques/README.md

 ...
 (Note: Not all features are explained, but recognize that this analysis will be performed consistently to the features and determine which can be transformed with label encoding.
 ```
-#### After testing all categorical features, we find that the following features contain ordinality:
+#### After testing all categorical features, we found that following features contain ordinality:
 | Categorical Features|
 | --------|
 | Alley  |